helios2003/Pytorch-Basics/README.md

 # Pytorch-Basics
-Adding code for performing various ML and DLtasks using Pytorch
+Adding code for performing various ML and DL tasks using Pytorch